 Generally, yes.
-Most dental insurance policies will cover restorative procedures either in full or in part.
-However, it is best to contact your insurance company to discuss the coverage of your policy specifically.
+Most dental insurance policies cover restorative procedures either in full or in part.
+Of course, it’s best to contact your insurance company in order to discuss your specific policy coverage.

 Is it easier to extract a tooth rather than restore it?